MileHacker Logo

 Archaeological Sites

-Tell el-Maskhuta: An ancient archaeological site near Ismailia, believed to be the biblical Pithom, containing remnants of a temple, a canal, and a cemetery.
+Tell el-Maskhuta: An ancient archaeological site near Ismailia, believed to be the one biblical Pithom, containing remnants of a temple, a canal, and a cemetery.

 Historical Districts